egorFiNE/node-graylog/README.md

 You should set <code>GLOBAL.graylogFacility</code> to the name of your application.
 By default it's set to "Node.js".

+You can set <code>GLOBAL.graylogSequence</code> to a integer non-zero value to have an auto-incremented <code>_graylogSequence</code> field sent to graylog with each log entry.
+Due to the fact that UDP packets are not guaranteed to be received in the same order as sent, you might need a sequence number to recover the course of events.

 ## Modification of the GLOBAL object?!
 But why?

 I know, it's wrong.
 However I like it that way and I truly believe that logger function must be the easiest to call for the programmer to never hesitate using it.
 So I think that logger functions should be one of the extremely few cases where global namespace pollution is feasible.